 One reason is that, while I do eat meat, the amount I eat aligns already with the recommendations of environmentalist spokespeople who are gently imploring Americans to eat less meat; they’re trying to talk people down from eating meat with seemingly every meal to eating it once a day, or only several days per week.
 I eat meat a few times a week to once a day; I also eat eggs, cheese, and yogurt, and I drink milk.
 Often, the products I buy are on the more responsibly-sourced end, but not always.
 My understanding is that if America has some real problem children as far as animal product consumption, I’m not one of them.

 What is important is that that infrastructure is sustainable, and we can only achieve through sweeping legislative change, not which meat we buy this week.
 Individual action through personal consumer choices in a vacuum is fine, but in cultural context, it’s a manipulative blame-spreading tactic similar to “productivity” and “life hacks” pushed on us by a capitalist system.
-The impact of even absolutely everyone switching to a plant-based diet (knocking off 0.7 percent of global emissions) is minuscule compared to, for instance, regulating the 100 companies responsible for 71 percent of emissions, a fact that those companies and many others work very hard to make us forget by distracting us with the latest burger made of textured wheat protein.
+The impact of even absolutely everyone switching to a plant-based diet (knocking off 0.7 metric tons from total global emissions, or about 4 percent of the per-person total in the U.S.) is minuscule compared to, for instance, regulating the 100 companies responsible for 71 percent of total historical emissions, a total of 923 billion metric tons since the Industrial Age started.
+The fossil fuel industry alone constituted 70 percent of emissions on humans' behalf in 2015. in a fact that those companies and many others work very hard to make us forget by distracting us with the latest burger made of textured wheat protein.